 You are more than welcome to have your child baptised at St Michael’s if you live in the parish or are a member of our worshipping community.
 If you’re not sure whether you live in the parish, a parish map can be found here.
 If you’d like to have your child baptised at St Michael’s, but are unsure about whether the above applies to you, then please get in touch with the Parish Office (or use the form below) and we can explore a way forward.

 To book a baptism, or christening, at St Michael’s please contact the Parish Office (01279) 654416 or use the form below.
-The Parish Office is open Mon-Fri between 9:00am and 12:00.
+The Parish Office is open Monday-Friday between 9am and 1pm.
 Katharine, our Parish Administrator will then arrange a meeting between yourself and a member of our clergy.
 These appointments usually takes place on a Saturday morning between 10am and 11:15am.

 How much does it cost?